Alma Hotchkis & Wiley US Large Cap Value Equity Fund

 - Investment process: analyse long term company fundamentals through in-house bottom-up research aiming to identify undervalued stocks

-Hotchkis & Wiley is an SEC-regulated, Los Angeles-based investment adviser founded in 1980, specialized in US value equity and US high yield bond strategies.
+Hotchkis & Wiley is a SEC-regulated, Los Angeles-based investment adviser founded in 1980, specialised in value equity and high yield bond strategies

 George Davis, Jr. CEO, Portfolio Manager and Principal

 George Davis serves as CEO and is responsible for setting the firm’s strategic direction.
 Mr. Davis also serves as a portfolio manager on the Large Cap Fundamental Value and Large Cap Diversified Value portfolios.
 He is a member of the capital goods and financials sector teams.
 Prior to joining Hotchkis & Wiley in 1988, Mr. Davis was an assistant to the senior partner of RCM Capital Management.
 He began his career in equity research with internships at Cramer, Rosenthal & McGlynn and Fidelity Management & Research.
 Mr. Davis received his BA in Economics and History and MBA from Stanford University